LIT-Protocol/developer-guides-code/session-signatures/getPkpSessionSigs/README.md

 # `getPkpSessionSigs` Code Example

-This code demonstrates how to use the `getPkpSessionSigs()` method from the Lit SDK.
+This code demonstrates how to use the `getPkpSessionSigs` method from the Lit SDK.

 ## Understanding the Implementation
 1. Using an imported Ethereum private key, connect the wallet to the Lit RPC endpoint `Chronicle Yellowstone`
-2. Connect to the Lit network using the LitNodeClient on the `datil-dev` network, specifying the local storage to hold the generated wallet and session keys
+2. Connect to the Lit network using the LitNodeClient on the `datil-test` network, specifying the local storage to hold the generated session signature and keypair
-3. Initialize a secure connection to the Lit Relayer using the `LitAuthClient` and a `LIT_RELAYER_API_KEY`
+3. Connect the `LitContracts` client to the Lit network
+4. Mint a PKP using the `pkpNftContractUtils.write.mint` method from `LitContracts`.
+    - You may receive a gas error if your `ethersSigner` has insufficient tokens.
+This can be fixed by acquiring more tokens from [the faucet](https://chronicle-yellowstone-faucet.getlit.dev/) for the `Chronicle Yellowstone` blockchain
+5. Mint a [`capacityCreditsNFT`](https://developer.litprotocol.com/sdk/capacity-credits) and define the requests and expiration date
+6. Use the `capacityCreditsNFT` to create a `capacityDelegationAuthSig`
-4. Generate a wallet signature to use as an [`AuthMethod`](https://v6-api-doc-lit-js-sdk.vercel.app/interfaces/types_src.AuthMethod.html)
+7. Generate a wallet signature to use as an [`AuthMethod`](https://v6-api-doc-lit-js-sdk.vercel.app/interfaces/types_src.AuthMethod.html)
-5. Use the `AuthMethod` to mint a PKP through the `LitAuthClient`
-6. Get the session signatures for the newly minted PKP
+8. Get the session signatures for the newly minted PKP.
+Any network costs will be undertaken by the `dAppOwnerWallet` specified in the `capacityDelegationAuthSig`

 **NOTE**
 ---

-When using `getPkpSessionSigs()`, you have multiple authentication options.
+When using `getPkpSessionSigs`, you have multiple authentication options.
 You can use `AuthSigs`, `AuthMethods`, or `Lit Actions`, and you're not strictly limited to using an `AuthMethod`.

 ---